WrestleMania XXIV: Main event matches

 The sixth match was the Playboy BunnyMania Lumberjack match, in which Maria and Ashley (the latter who replaced Candice Michelle due to injury) faced Beth Phoenix and Melina, who were accompanied to the ring by Santino Marella.
 Rapper Snoop Dogg served as the official "Master of Ceremonies" for the match.
 In the match, several WWE Divas surrounded the ring and were able to interfere in the match without disqualifications.
 Due to some technical difficulties, the lights at Citrus Bowl temporarily went out during the match.
 Near the end, a pin attempt by Maria was prevented when Marella pulled Maria's leg.
 In response, Raw commentator Jerry Lawler approached and knocked Marella down with a punch.
 Phoenix executed a Fisherman Suplex and pinned Maria to win the match.
 After the match, Snoop Dogg executed a Clothesline on Marella and kissed Maria, before leaving with her and Ashley.

 Next was Randy Orton defending his WWE Championship against Triple H and John Cena in a triple threat match, which is a standard match involving three wrestlers with no disqualifications.
 For his entrance, Cena had the Jones High School Marching Tigers marching band perform an instrumental version of his theme song "The Time Is Now" live.
 During the match, when Triple H had held Orton in a sleeper hold, Cena picked up both Orton and Triple H for an FU, but Triple H dropped down and low blowed him.
 Orton then dominated the match for some time; one highlight of the match featured Orton performing a crossbody from the top rope on Cena, while the latter was held on Triple H's shoulders in a seating position.
 Orton also performed a DDT to both Cena and Triple H simultaneously.
 Orton then tried to perform an RKO on Cena, but he countered and threw Orton onto Triple H. Triple H then started targeting Orton's legs and using some submissions on him.
 The match came to an end when Cena had Triple H on his shoulders for the FU, but was countered into a Pedigree.
 As Triple H was in the pin, Orton punted Triple H and pinned Cena to win the match and retain the WWE Championship.

-Edge lost the World Heavyweight Championship to The Undertaker.
+Edge lost SmackDown's World Heavyweight Championship to The Undertaker.